mmenzinger/moodle-filter_cssinject/README.md

 purple
 ```

+## Advanced usage

 Use `[!style: ... !]` to directly apply css-styles to a new div around the content.
 ```
 [!style: color:red; font-weight:bold; !]
 ```